 First things first, what did we eat in Riga, Latvia?
-Despite the language barrier and lack of info on plant-based options, we did find some really nice places and vegan eats.
+Despite the language barrier and lack of info on plant-based options, we did find some nice places and vegan eats.
 Old Town has some lovely cafes and bars with a great atmosphere but most vege restaurants are located outside of it.
-I think vegetarian was more of a thing in Riga and you’re more likely to find vegetarian restaurants than vegan ones.
+Vegetarian seemed to be more of a thing in Riga and you’re more likely to find vegetarian restaurants than vegan ones.
 On this trip we didn’t have our own kitchen as we stayed in a hotel.
 This means we ate most of our meals out.
 On some occasions we also skipped meals and snacked but that might happen while travelling!
-Here’s how we did vegan in Riga.
+Here’s what we found vegan in Riga.

 Double Coffee Old Town